Published On: Sep 23 2011 02:21:44 AM EDTUpdated On: Jul 07 2015 02:00:00 AM EDT

-Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including in 2012 for their most recent concert tour and their first new album in 14 years in 2012 and another concert tour in 2015 set to run from July through October.
+Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including a concert tour and their first new album in 14 years in 2012 and another concert tour in 2015 set to run from July through October.

 A young Roger Daltrey, lead singer of The Who, is seen here on stage in Toronto in October 1976.

 Daltrey performs at a concert during the Abu Dhabi Formula One Grand Prix on Nov.
 23, 2014, in Abu Dhabi, United Arab Emirates.

 Gene Simmons and Ace Frehley of Kiss perform live in New Haven, Connecticut, during the Alive II Tour in January 1978.